 Target your target audience & conduct research

 Know who you are selling to and think in the same way as them!
-Narrow down your final choices and test them out with a small group of your target audience to get real time reactions and honest views.
+Narrow down your final choices and test them out with a small group of your target audience to get real-time reactions and honest views.
 If you are selling to surfers – ask a group of surfers if you are selling to brides – likewise!
-They have first hand experience and will make up your customer demographic so value their opinions.
+They have the first-hand experience and will make up your customer demographic so value their opinions.
 Try doodling your name on paper & as a sign to see how it looks?
 Online surveys are also a popular choice if you know which focus groups to direct them to.

 Make your name easy to remember and pronounce

-You will have narrowed down to certain geographical locations – of where you will be selling to, so make sure your online store name is easy to pronounce in these regions and compatible with varying language pronunciation and cultures.
+You will have narrowed down to certain geographical locations – of where you will be selling to, so make sure what you pick from available online store name suggestions is easy to pronounce in these regions and compatible with varying language pronunciation and cultures.
 Ensure that there is no ‘double meaning’ to your name or you could become well known for the wrong reasons!
 Aim for a ‘snappy’ memorable name for your company.